ychaouche/mailcop/README.md

  * If you're using fail2ban, the script also shows last banned IPs but you need to install shorewall and configure fail2ban actions to use `shorewall drop` or `shorewall logdrop`.

 ## Installation
-No installation required, just download the scripts in some directory, then either execute `mailcop` for realtime analysis or `mailcop-gen` and `mailcop-static` for static analysis of past attacks.
-You can also call any of `mailcop-ips`, `mailcop-logins` or `mailcop-countries` for stats about IP, logins and countries that attacks originate from.
+No installation required, just download the scripts in some directory, then either execute `mailcop -f` (follow) for realtime reporting or `mailcop` and `mailcop -a` to report past attacks (-a for all attacks).
+You can also call any of `mailcop-ips`, `mailcop-logins` or `mailcop-countries` for stats about IP, logins and countries that attacks originate from. `mailcop-info` on any IP, country or login to get corresponding attacks.
+The `-a` switch works with all mailcop* commands and will scan all dovecot log files instead of just dovecot.log (usually 24h).

 ## Stats

 You can get stats with mailcop-ips, mailcop-logins and mailcop-countries

-Here's how they work : You first generate stats with mailcop-gen, then call any of the scripts mailcop-ips, mailcop-logins or mailcop-countries.

-## Example
+Here's how they look

 ```
-root@messagerie[10.10.10.19] ~/SCRIPTS/MAIL # ./mailcop-gen
-Generating /tmp/failures
-/tmp/failures generated.
-now run mailcop
 root@messagerie[10.10.10.19] ~/SCRIPTS/MAIL # ./mailcop-ips
 [...]
 154.235.28.12           3  IP Address not found